Certificate in Equine Veterinary Assistant

 Pursue a Career as an Equine Veterinary Assistant

 You’ve loved and cared for animals since you were young.
 You want to help them live long and healthy lives.
-With Post University’s equine veterinary assistant program, you can prepare to pursue a career in an equine veterinary practice, where you will support the veterinarian in treating and healing horses.
-Our specialized classes and practical learning opportunities in Connecticut allow you to build a solid understanding of the daily concerns of the equine practitioner and gain experience in the field even before you graduate.
+With Post University’s Equine Veterinary Assistant program, you can prepare to pursue a career in an equine veterinary practice, where you will support the veterinarian in treating and healing horses.
+Our specialized classes and practical learning opportunities at our Connecticut campus will give you the expertise and relevant working experience you need to help equine veterinarians with the critical health care needs of horses—all before you graduate.

 Take the reins of your future.
 Contact Post University today to enroll in our equine certification program.